UoMResearchIT/matlab-novice/episodes/02-arrays.md

      0     0     0
      0     0     0
 ```
-yields a 3x3 array.
+yields a 3×3 array.
-If we want a single row and 5 columns, we need to remember that matlab reads `rows`x`columns`, so
+If we want a single row and 5 columns, we need to remember that matlab reads `rows`×`columns`, so
 ```matlab
 >> Z = zeros(1x5)
 ```